Loading information, please wait...loading

 User mode: dE 8.46 for colors, dE 12.21 for grays, gamma 2.09

-You shouldn't get too hung up on the accuracy of the figures, as you'd need a spectrometer to get the exact values, but these figures show a truth that's very easy on the eye.
-Film mode is clearly the best, it literally jumps out at you when you switch from standard to film mode.
+You shouldn't get too hung up on the accuracy of the figures, as you'd need a spectrometer to get the exact values, but these figures show a truth that can be verified very easily with the naked eye.
+Film mode is clearly the best, and it's literally obvious when you switch from standard to film mode.
+The "presentation" mode is to be forgotten, the image is really ugly.

 I started from film mode and changed the following: